From October 2019, tourists will be banned from climbing Uluru. We examine the cultural significance and finer details of this landmark decision.

 After all, when we travel far and wide to wonders around the globe, be it Angkor Wat, Vatican City or the like, we follow the rules, the customs.
 We stand back, we appreciate, we reflect.
 Why should it be different for Uluru?
 Would you walk over someone’s backyard, their church, their ancestors?

-Regardless, in a year’s time, you won’t have the choice.
+Regardless, later this year, you won’t have the choice.
 And it’s about bloody time, too.